Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageAccessGroups.md

 * Configure a new group by clicking the **Add Group** button.
 * See all groups (both default and custom) and focus on specific details by using the group search field or quick views in the dropdown menu.
 * Click the Group name to go to the **Edit Group** configuration page, where you can view the details of the group and make any modifications.
-You may change the Group name, Application Access and members of the group, and then **Save** your changes.
+You may change the Group name, Application Access and members of the group.
 To allow applications to be added to a group during onboarding, choose **Applications onboarded to group** in the Application Access field.

 * **Delete** any group by clicking the trash can icon in the grid row or on **Edit Group** configuration page.
 Once this action is confirmed, the group is removed and any access provided by that group is revoked from any of the users assigned to the group.